awsandy/fargate-demo1/README.md

 ## Appendix

+# <a name="appendix"></a>

 To fix the Certificate error page you can add a step having created the fargate service:

 ```console
 fargate lb alias fgdemo1 fgdemo1.andyt.work --region eu-west-1
 ```

-After the DNS records propegate you cn hit https://fgdemo1.andyt.work  without any security alerts in the browser as the certificate will then match the service name.
+After the DNS records propegate you ca] n hit https://fgdemo1.andyt.work  without any security alerts in the browser as the certificate will then match the service name.